leggedrobotics/ocs2/ocs2_doc/docs/getting-started.rst

    since it has the best of two worlds.
 First it consider the full kinematics of the system.
-Second, instead of the full dynamics which is computationally expensive, it only considers the part of the dynamics that is affected by the external force.
+Second, instead of the full dynamics which is computationally expensive, it only considers the part of the dynamics that is affected by the external forces.
 For an example refer to :ref:`Legged Robot example <doxid-ocs2_doc_robotic_examples_legged_robot>`.

 After choosing your model, instead of starting from scratch, it is often